ukhealthcamp/ukhealthcamp.github.io/sponsorship.md

 UK Health Camp is the free unconference for people interested in digital, design, technology and data for health and care.

 Sponsorship money is used to fund the expenses of UK Health Camp on the day - venue hire and refreshments.
-If we raise enough money, we may also provide a travel bursary fund to ensure everyone can attend.
+If we raise enough money we may also be able to fund bursaries for travel and/or childcare to ensure everyone can attend

 We are keen that sponsors reflect the diversity of digital in the health and care ecosystem and that there is no single dominant presence.